25space/Simple_Cookie/README.md

 Simple HTTP-Cookie Banner
 Edition 1.0 | 25Space.com

+# IMPORTANT
+This is an older edition, discover our current new version as fullpage:https://github.com/mdctgroup/cookieapproval

 A simple Cookie JS script for your website.
 Please note: This is no legal advice and no checked content!
 The mdct Group assumes no liability.